 The research teams at University of Maryland and Boston College are finishing up the field trial of the Comprehension, Linguistic Awareness, and Vocabulary in English and Spanish (and Portuguese!), aka, CLAVES.
 Over 2 years our teams worked to develop a 3-unit, multi-lesson curriculum that targets language development via text reading, metalinguistic awareness, and small-group discussions.
 We'll be assessing implementation effects over the summer after data are collected, but here is a link to our implementation site, with a link to one of the CLAVES lesson sequences.

 Also check out the book at Guilford Press

-Patrick is an associate professor in the Lynch School of Education at Boston College.
-Previously he was a third- and fourth-grade bilingual teacher and worked in district, state, and nonprofit settings on issues pertaining to bilingualism and literacy.
-Dr. Proctor’s research is broadly focused on emergent bilingual learners from Spanish-speaking homes in K-8 settings.
-Within that context, his work targets language use and development, cross-linguistic relations, instructional interventions, and teacher practice.
-He has published many articles and book chapters, has developed language-based and reading curricula, and has worked in close collaboration with Boston-area schools facilitating the translation of research to practice.
+I am an associate professor in the Lynch School of Education at Boston College, and director of the Curriculum & Instruction doctoral program.
+I serve as an associate editor at Child Development, Applied Psycholinguistics, and an editor at Language, Speech, and Hearing Services in Schools.
+I was a bilingual teacher in Detroit, MI and have worked in district, state, and nonprofit settings.
+I work with bilingual learners from multilingual homes in K-8 settings, thinking about language use and development, cross-linguistic relations, instructional interventions, and teacher practice.
+I've published a bunch of articles and book chapters, and have developed language and reading curricula.
+I always work in close collaboration with teachers to facilitate the translation of research to practice.